ARKANSAS STATE BOARD OF CHIROPRACTIC EXAMINERS

 |Students: May apply and sit for Orientation 6 months prior to graduation

-Preceptor/Intern Program: Students in preceptorship / Internship program through their respective Chiropractic college may practice under and Arkansas licensed D.C. so long as both student and licensee are approved by the college and by the board.
+Preceptor/Intern Program: Students in preceptorship / internship program through their respective Chiropractic college may practice under and Arkansas licensed D.C. so long as both student and licensee are approved by the college and by the board.
 (See ASBCE Rules for more information.)

 Extern Program: Externs (a graduate form a chiropractic school accredited by the CCE or similar government approved organization) may assist chiropractors in the performance of those duties that are lawful and ethical including but not limited to physicals examinations, patients consultation, x-ray examination, specific chiropractic adjustment procedures and physical therapeutic approach as appropriate.
 Externs may not diagnose a condition nor prescribe a health care regimen, nor sign insurance forms or any other forms, which require a licensed chiropractor's signature.
 All duties of an extern shall be performed under the direct supervision of a licensed chiropractor. (see Ark.
 Code.
 Ann.
 17-81-316 for more information on application)

 |Require supervised practice prior to full licensure: If no practice experience, doctor would have to be supervised

 |Requirements: In-state: 24 hours per year; Out-of-state: whatever that state requires, minimum 12 hours

 Program Criteria: Board pre-approved.
 Courses by colleges holding status with CCE.
 Itinerant

 or for-profit courses conducted by an Assoc. approved by the Board for teaching of scientific